 In every one of His children, Jesus sends a letter to the world.
 If you are Christ's follower, He sends in you a letter to the family, the village, the street, where you live.
 Jesus, dwelling in you, desires to speak to the hearts of those who are not acquainted with Him.
-Perhaps they do not read the Bible, or do not hear the voice that speaks to them in its pages; they do not see the love of God through His works.
-But if you are a true representative of Jesus, it may be that through you they will be led to understand something of His goodness and be won to love and serve Him.
+Perhaps they do not read the Bible, or do

-(3) WHAT TWO CHARACTERISTICS SHOULD OUR LIVES REFLECT AS WE, IN CHRIST'S SERVICE, BEAR LIGHT TO THE WORLD?
+(3) WHAT TWO CHARACTER-ISTICS SHOULD OUR LIVES REFLECT AS WE, IN CHRIST'S SERVICE, BEAR LIGHT TO THE WORLD?

-1Timothy 6:6
+1 Timothy 6:6